Class of 2017

 Civic Leader, Educator, Activist and Mentor

 Quentin P. Smith (1918-2013) attended Indiana State University, earning a bachelor's degree in social studies education and returned to Northwest Indiana, taking a teaching position at Gary Roosevelt School.
 At the outbreak of World War II, he joined the Army and was assigned to the 477th Bomber Group, part of an experimental program at the Tuskegee Institute in Alabama to train African-American pilots.
 They would later become famous as the Tuskegee Airmen.

-At the close of World War II, Lieutenant Quentin Smith and other Tuskegee Airmen officers were arrested and court-martialed for entering an officers' club which was off-limits to African-Americans.
+At the close of World War II, Lieutenant Quentin Smith and other Tuskegee Airmen officers were arrested and court-martialed for entering an officers' club that was off-limits to African Americans.
 Lt.
-Smith, along with 30 fellow officers, chose imprisonment rather than honorable discharge, seeing the latter as submitting to the segregation in the military.
+Smith, along with 30 fellow officers, chose imprisonment rather than honorable discharge, seeing the latter as submitting to segregation in the military.
 In their view, segregation, in any form and anywhere, was unacceptable.

 After the war, Mr. Smith returned to Gary, where he began a career spanning nearly 50 years as an educator and a very active community member.
 He became the first principal of West Side High School, advancing to the post of Executive Director of Secondary Education in the Gary Community School Corporation.
 He was also instrumental in the creation of the Emerson School for the Visual and Performing Arts.

 Mr. Smith was active in the local community, including service on the Gary City Council, as chair of the Calumet College Board of Trustees, as president of the Gary/Chicago International Airport Authority Board, and as a founding member and secretary of the Aquatorium Society, where he worked to create a Tuskegee Airmen Museum as part of that landmark structure in Marquette Park.
 He also served as a member of numerous local military, religious and civic organizations.